Manchester Arena: Music

-Barbadian singer Rihanna would perform her first concert in England here, as part of her worldwide Good Girl Gone Bad Tour that ran September 2006 to January 2009, starting and ending in North America.
-The full concert, named Good Girl Gone Bad Live was released on DVD and Blu-ray on June 9, 2008, by Def Jam Recordings.
-The concert promoted the songs from the album of the same name, however, also featured songs by Rihanna's two previous albums Music of the Sun (2005) and A Girl like Me (2006).
+Barbadian singer Rihanna would perform her first concert in England here, as part of her worldwide Good Girl Gone Bad Tour that ran September 2007 to January 2009, starting and ending in North America.
+The full concert, named Good Girl Gone Bad Live was released on DVD and Blu-ray on 9 June 2008, by Def Jam Recordings.
+The concert promoted the songs from the album of the same name, and also featured songs from Rihanna's two previous albums Music of the Sun (2005) and A Girl like Me (2006).

 Madonna performed twice on her Re-Invention World Tour in Summer 2004, returning in 2009, on the second leg of the Sticky & Sweet Tour.
-Two shows were planned but one was cancelled due to unknown reasons.
+Two shows were planned but one was cancelled for unknown reasons.
 Madonna was late on stage in 2015 on the Rebel Heart Tour due to problems with the screen visuals resulting in a shortened set.

+In October 2023 the singer booked this arena to perform the final rehearsals prior to the kick-off of her Celebration Tour, set to begin in London on 14 October the same year.

-Pop/R&B singer Whitney Houston would hold her last concerts ever here, June 16 & 17, 2010 on her Nothing But Love World Tour.
-Houston died February 11, 2012, at age 48.
+Pop/R&B singer Whitney Houston would hold her last concerts ever here, 16 & 17 June 2010 on her Nothing But Love World Tour.
+Houston died 11 February 2012, at age 48.

-In December 2006 comedy rock duo Tenacious D performed as part of their Pick of Destiny Tour, Neil Hamburger was opening act.
+On 12 December 2006 comedy rock duo Tenacious D performed as part of their Pick of Destiny Tour, Neil Hamburger was opening act.
+Tenacious D also performed on 8 May 2024 as part of The Spicy Meatball Tour.

 In July 2010, the arena celebrated its 15th birthday with a multi-artist gig, presented by Real Radio (North West).

 Gorillaz performed at the arena on 12 November 2010 during their Escape to Plastic Beach Tour, and came back on 1 December 2017, as part of their Humanz Tour.

 Coldplay performed a sold-out show at the arena on 4 December 2011 as part of their Mylo Xyloto Tour.